balsagoth/fbone/README.markdown

 This is a fork from the original [Fbone](http://github.com/imwilsonxu) project.

-Some of the changes:
+I made this because i need some changes to fit my current workflow.

+Changes:

 - added a `requirements.txt` file
--
+- instance folder on PROJECT_ROOT
+- adapt `manager.py` to new version of flask-script

 # INTRODUCTION

-I made this because i need some changes to fit my current workflow.

 Fbone (Flask bone) is a [Flask](http://flask.pocoo.org) (Python microframework) template/bootstrap/boilerplate application, with best practices.